TurtleWasTaken/TurtleCode/README.md

 ## Introduction

 Turtle Code is a small, lightweight IDE I made in my spare time.
 It is currently in version 007.815, however I am still actively developing it.
+Please note the plugins section of this file does not display properly.
+I would recommend viewing this as a raw file or downloading it

 ## Features